-Among the buildings that are left in this magnificent complex we can mention: Edifice of the Sun (Shams ol Emareh), Marble Throne (Takht e Marmar), Diamond Hall (Talar e Almas), Mirror Hall (Talar e Aineh), Museum Hall, Karim Khani Nook (Khalvat e Karim Khani), Building of Windcatchers (Emarat e Badgir).
+Among the buildings we see in this magnificent complex we can mention: Edifice of the Sun (Shams ol Emareh), Marble Throne (Takht e Marmar), Diamond Hall (Talar e Almas), Mirror Hall (Talar e Aineh), Museum Hall, Karim Khani Nook (Khalvat e Karim Khani), Building of Windcatchers (Emarat e Badgir).

 A well-known building located in eastern part of Golestan palace.
-It was built in 5 floors with 35 meters height with a taste of western architecture. when Naser al-Din Shah Qajar saw buildings like Ali Qapu and other places in foreign countries, decided to build Shams ol Emareh which was the tallest building in Tehran and also the first building which steel structures were used in it.
+It was built in 5 floors with 35 meters height with a taste of western architecture.
+When Naser al-Din Shah Qajar saw buildings in foreign countries, decided to build Shams ol Emareh, which was the tallest building in Tehran and also the first building which steel structures were used in it.

-The Clock used in the building was a gift from queen Victoria, it’s bell didn’t work for about 100 years, when finally during the renovating in 2013, it was repaired and broke this long silence.
+The Clock used in the building was a gift from queen Victoria.
+The bell of it didn’t work for about 100 years, when finally during the renovating in 2013, it was repaired and broke this long silence.

 Mirror hall, located in the western part of Golestan palace, built and embellished by Sani ol Molk.
 It took eight years to complete this magnificent building which is more often known by the painting, painted by Iranian great artist, Kamal ol Molk.

-Museum Hall (Talar e Salam) is known as the biggest hall of Golestan complex, was built by Sani ol Molk.
+Museum Hall (Talar e Salam) is the biggest hall of Golestan complex; and the architecture of this hall is Sani-ol molk.

-It is used as museum these days and most of Kamal ol Molk’s paintings and many other precious traces are kept here.
+It is used as museum these days and most of Kamal ol Molk’s paintings and many other precious traces are kept in this hall.

 The hall was used for official formalities during Pahlavi dynasty and both Mohammadreza Pahlavi and Farah Pahlavi were crowned here.